Uberspace/lab/source/guide_genesis-db.rst

 .. tag:: event-driven-architecture

 #############
-Genesis DB CE
+GenesisDB CE
 #############

-Genesis DB is an event sourcing database engine that can be easily deployed on Uberspace.
-This guide will walk you through the complete setup process for running Genesis DB CE (Community Edition).
+GenesisDB is an event sourcing database engine that can be easily deployed on Uberspace.
+This guide will walk you through the complete setup process for running GenesisDB CE (Community Edition).

 ----